 – Adaface

 👉 The takeaway: The shift to video isn’t just for convenience.
-It speeds up hiring, widens your talent pool, and reduces costs, all while maintaining, and in some cases improving, interview quality.
+It speeds up hiring, widens your talent pool, and reduces costs.
+In some cases it even improves interview quality.

 What do candidates think about video interviews?